Entanglement and chaos near critical point in strongly coupled gauge theory: Introduction

 where $\gamma_A$ is a co-dimension two surface with the area $\mathcal{A}(\gamma_A)$ such that ${\partial}{\gamma_A} = \partial A$ and $G_N^{d+1}$ is the $d+1$ dimensional Newton's constant.
-Latter Hubeny, Rangamani, and Takayanagi (HRT) extended this idea to the general states including arbitrary time dependence \cite{Hubeny:2007xt}.
+Later Hubeny, Rangamani, and Takayanagi (HRT) extended this idea for time dependent spacetime \cite{Hubeny:2007xt}.
 The study of entanglement entropy in the context of AdS/CFT has provided valuable insights into quantum phase transitions and critical phenomena in both the boundary CFT and the bulk gravity theory \cite{Fradkin:2006mb, Osborne:2002zz, Baggioli:2023ynu}.

-Quite naturally constructing a holographic prescription of computing the entanglement structure in a mixed state is crucial.
-In the context of $AdS_3/CFT_2$, the authors of \cite{Chaturvedi:2016rcn} propose a holographic conjecture to compute the LN of such boundary CFTs that exactly reproduced the CFT$_2$ results of in large central charge limit \cite{Calabrese:2014yza}.
+Quite naturally constructing a holographic prescription of computing the entanglement structure in a bipartite mixed entangled state is needed.
+In the context of $AdS_3/CFT_2$, the authors of \cite{Chaturvedi:2016rcn} propose a holographic conjecture to compute the LN of such boundary CFTs that exactly reproduces the CFT$_2$ results in large central charge limit \cite{Calabrese:2014yza}.
 See \cite{Jain:2017aqk,Afrasiar:2021hld} for further generalization of this proposal.
+Similarly, a viable holographic measure dual to the EoP was proposed in \cite{Takayanagi:2017knl, Nguyen:2017yqw}.
+In \cite{Takayanagi:2017knl} this holographic dual named as the entanglement wedge cross section (EWCS).
+It is important to note that the EWCS is also related to the mutual information and always greater the equal to the half of the MI.